Types page

 Overview

 Note: If you are familiar with JavaScript’s primitive types you may recognize some of the names coming up.
 The types string boolean and number should feel familiar.
-These types are the same in TypeScript as they are in JavaScript and are at times referred to as primitive types.
+These types are the same in TypeScript as they are in JavaScript and are often referred to as primitive types.

 Boolean

-boolean is a type that can only be true or false.
+The boolean type is one of the simplest types in TypeScript.
+It can only be true or false.

 Number

-number is used for numbers.
-If you are familiar with other typed languages, like c++ you may be familiar with specific number types like unsigned int and float.
-In JavaScript and TypeScript, there is only number.
+All numeric values in TypeScript are represented by the number type.
+If you are familiar with other typed languages (e.g. C++), you may be familiar with specific number types like integers and floats.
+In TypeScript, there is only number.

 String